Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Hoeff took another big bite of his burger before continuing, while his friend pecked at the salad.
 "Oh?"

-"We...are facing a recruiting challenge."
+"We... are facing a recruiting challenge."

 "Bullshit."

 "I’m serious.
-Our Activities boys can normally bend the ears of the best operators in the DoD...but nowadays the very best of the very best are all aspiring to the SOR."
+Our Activities boys can normally bend the ears of the best operators in the DoD... but nowadays the very best of the very best are all aspiring to the SOR."

 "You’re runnin’ outta fresh meat."